-Byron Brown is a journalist with more than 25 years’ experience in television news.
-Byron has been a member of the News Channel 12 team since January of 2003.
-He is the evening anchor at 5:00, 6:00 and 10:00.
+Byron Brown is a journalist with over 30 years of experience in television news.
+Byron has been a member of the WJTV 12 News team since January of 2003.
+He is the evening anchor at 5:00, 6:00, 9:00 and 10:00.

-Byron comes to News Channel 12 from our sister station WFLA in Tampa, where he served as weekend anchor.
+Byron has been in Jackson for 18 years, coming to WJTV 12 from our sister station WFLA in Tampa, where he served as weekend anchor.
 Byron was also a weekday morning and midday anchor at WOIO/WUAB in Cleveland, Ohio, a weekend morning anchor at KCNC in Denver, Colorado and a weekend anchor at WCIV in Charleston, South Carolina.